-SIGMOBILE has established a new research highlights selection process.
 Papers of high quality and broad appeal will be selected from SIGMOBILE sponsored conferences by a committee including SIGMOBILE's major conferences representatives and elected officials.
-These papers will be recommended for consideration for the Communications of the ACM Research Highlights section and published in ACM GetMobile (if they did not already appear) and on the web.
+These papers will be recommended for consideration for the Communications of the ACM Research Highlights section, published in ACM GetMobile (if they did not already appear), and highlighted on the SIGMOBILE website.

 Nominations come from three sources:

 Nominations can be made by emailing title, authors, conference and year of publication to sigmobile-highlights at acm.org.
 All papers published in the covered conference within the previous half year will be considered by the committee.
 Papers published in conferences not in the above list are also eligible for consideration, but the committee does not take responsibility for proactively considering these venues.
 Community members may ask the committee to consider papers from such venues through the community nomination process, described below.

 Community members not on the committee may ask for papers to be considered by submitting to the committee chair a nominating proposal.
 Such a proposal must summarize the contribution of the paper and explain why the paper is suitable for inclusion in the SIGMOBILE Highlights series.
 Such a nominating proposal should be no more than a page in length.
 Periodic reminders of nominating deadlines will be sent to the SIGMOBILE mailing list.

 First Deadline: 31st August each year for papers published in HotMobile, Mobihoc, and Mobisys.
 Second Deadline: 28th February each year for papers published in Mobicom, Sensys, Ubicomp.